-9.10 The Commissioner may or may not take any action in response to a data breach notification.
+9.12 The Commissioner may or may not take any action in response to a data breach notification.
 The Commissioner will decide which notifications to respond to depending on available resources, and the Commissioner’s evaluation of the extent to which taking action in response to the notification will further the objects of the Privacy Act and the objects of Part IVD of the Competition and Consumer Act for the CDR scheme where appropriate.

-9.11 Some notifications may point to a possible interference with privacy.
+9.13 Some notifications may point to a possible interference with privacy.
 Under s 42, the Commissioner may make preliminary inquiries to determine whether to investigate an act or practice that may be an interference with privacy, or in relation to the CDR scheme, that may be a breach of a privacy safeguard or a privacy or confidentiality related Rule, where there has been a complaint or on the Commissioner’s own initiative.
 In deciding whether to make preliminary inquiries or offer advice and guidance in response to a notification, the Commissioner may consider:

-- the numbers of individuals potentially at risk of serious harm
+the numbers of individuals or CDR consumers potentially at risk of serious harm

-- steps the notifying entity has taken, or is taking, to mitigate the impact on individuals at risk of serious harm
+steps the notifying entity has taken, or is taking, to mitigate the impact on individuals or CDR consumers at risk of serious harm

-9.12 The Commissioner may also inquire about the incident to determine whether the OAIC can provide assistance to the entity, such as best practice advice on data breach responses and the prevention of similar incidents in the future
+9.14 The Commissioner may also inquire about the incident to determine whether the OAIC can provide assistance to the entity, such as best practice advice on data breach responses and the prevention of similar incidents in the future.

 Declaration of Commissioner — exception to notification (s 26WQ)

-9.13 The Commissioner may declare that an entity does not need to comply with the notification requirements in the NDB scheme in relation to an eligible data breach.
-Under s 26WQ the Commissioner may give written notice declaring that a statement to the Commissioner (under s 26WK) and notification to individuals (under s 26WL) is not required, or that notification to individuals is delayed for a specified period.
+9.15 The Commissioner may declare that an entity does not need to comply with the notification requirements in the NDB scheme in relation to an eligible data breach.
+Under s 26WQ the Commissioner may give written notice declaring that a statement to the Commissioner (under s 26WK) and notification to individuals or CDR consumers (under s 26WL) is not required, or that notification to individuals or CDR consumers is delayed for a specified period.

-9.16 In deciding whether to make a declaration, and on what terms, the Commissioner will have regard to the objects of the Privacy Act and other relevant matters.
-The Commissioner will consider whether the risks associated with notifying of a particular data breach outweigh the benefits of notification to individuals at risk of serious harm.
+9.18 In deciding whether to make a declaration, and on what terms, the Commissioner will have regard to the objects of the Privacy Act and other relevant matters.
+The Commissioner will consider whether the risks associated with notifying of a particular data breach outweigh the benefits of notification to individuals or CDR consumers at risk of serious harm.